RonWaller/webdev_starter_project_master/README.md

   Once you have installed the dependencies you can change the HTML, CSS (SASS) and Javascript to make it your own.

   ## How to use
-    You will have a Build folder that will contain your "production" files for HTML, CSS, Javascript and images.
+    You will have a Build folder that will contain your *production* files for HTML, CSS, Javascript and images.
 You will only be changing the HTML files and Javascript files in this location.
 There will be a Source folder that contains all the SASS files where you will create all of your preprocessed CSS files.

     Then you will enter
      ```